CUPUL-MIU-04/revanced-patches-kitsune/README.md

 ## 🧩 ReVanced Patches

 ReVanced Extended Patches.

-## Documentation

-Check the [wiki](https://github.com/anddea/revanced-patches/wiki) for resources on patching, customization, and debugging.
+See the [documentation](https://github.com/cupul-miu-04/revanced-documentation#readme) to learn how to apply patches and build ReVanced Extended apps.

 ## 📋 List of patches in this repository